dentarg/auth0-blog/_posts/2017-01-19-building-and-securing-a-koa-and-angular2-app-with-jwt.markdown

 > **Important**—replace `{YOUR-AUTH0-DOMAIN}` above by your Auth0 domain (something like `bkrebs.auth0.com`) and `{YOUR-CLIENT-ID}`, with the *Client Id* of the *Grocery List API (Test Client)* client that was automatically created by Auth0.

-When a user successfully signs in to Lock, Auth0 will redirect them to the `http://localhost:3000/callback` URL, which was defined as the `redirect_uri` parameter in the link above..
+When a user successfully signs in to Lock, Auth0 will redirect them to the `http://localhost:3000/callback` URL, which was defined as the `redirect_uri` parameter in the link above.
 So, we must create a new Angular component to handle this URL.
 The following code exhibits the content of the component that we must create in the `src/client/app/callback.component.ts` file:

 ```ts
 import { Component } from '@angular/core';